Online Algorithms for Matchings with Proportional Fairness Constraints and Diversity Constraints

+We define two problems on this model, depending on the way fairness constraints are specified.
+The following problem has {\em proportional fairness constraints}:

+{\bf Proportionally fair matching problem: } The input instance is as described above.
+Every platform $p_j\in P$ has a lower bound $\ell_j$ and upper bound $u_j$, respectively denoting the minimum and maximum number of items that can be assigned to $p_j$.
+Further, each platform $p_j$ has associated balance parameters $\alpha_j^{(i)},\beta_j^{(i)}$ for each group $C_i$.
+It is essential that, when $N(p_j)\cap C_i=\emptyset$, $\alpha_j^{(i)},\beta_j^{(i)}=0$.
+A platform $p_j$ is said to be {\em satisfied} by $M$ if the following holds:

-Our first problem is based on these kinds of requirements. \begin{problem} The input consists of a bipartite graph $G$ with parts $(A,P)$ where every platform $p_j\in P$ has a lower bound $\ell_j$.
-Further, every platform has groups where each group is defined as a subset of neighbors of $p_j$ and groups have lower bounds.
-Let $k_j$ denote the number of groups corresponding to $p_j$ and let $C_j^{(1)}, C_j^{(2)}, \ldots,C_j^{(k_j)}$ denote the groups with lower bounds $\ell_j^{(1)},\ell_j^{(2)},\ldots, \ell_j^{(k_j)}$ respectively.
-The goal is to compute an assignment of items to platforms such that the number of {\em satisfied } platforms is maximized.
+The goal is to compute an assignment $M$ of items to platforms such that the number of items assigned to {\em satisfied} platforms is maximized.

+Additionally, we also consider the problem where the fairness constraints are specified in terms of absolute lower bounds, and the goal is to maximize the number of platforms whose lower bounds are met.
+We refer to this as the {\em diverse matching} problem.
+The objective of maximizing the number of satisfied platforms is motivated by its real-world applications like committee selection, where a committee cannot be set up unless all the constraints are met, or setting up teams to work on projects, as experts from all the areas are necessary for the completion of a project.
+The objective of maximizing the number of committees or teams formed is a natural one here.
+The problem is formally defined below.

+{\bf Diverse matching problem: } The input instance is the same as described previously.
+Each platform specifies a lower bound $\ell_j^{(i)}$ on the number of items it needs from the groups $C_i$.
+It is essential that $\ell_j^{(i)}\leq |N(p_j)\cap C_i|$.
 A platform $p_j$ is said to be satisfied if, for the set of items $M_j$ assigned to it, the following holds: